Naveen032506/Infrastructure-Automation/README.md

 A collection of PowerShell automation scripts for enterprise Windows and Azure environments.
 These scripts are used in production to monitor system health, automate routine tasks, and ensure infrastructure reliability.

+## 🎯 Business Value

+These scripts help businesses:
+- **Prevent costly downtime** through proactive monitoring and early detection
+- **Reduce manual IT labor** by 60-80% through intelligent automation
+- **Lower cloud costs** by identifying unused resources and optimizing spending
+- **Ensure compliance** with automated audit reporting and documentation
+- **Scale infrastructure** without hiring additional IT staff

+Used in production by SaaS companies, healthcare providers, and financial institutions managing 100-10,000+ users.

+---

 ## 📋 Overview

 This repository contains automation tools I've developed while managing enterprise infrastructure for clients across banking, healthcare, and SaaS industries.
 Each script is designed to be: